Saint Louis Missouri

 Yet another factor when comparing the murder rates of St. Louis and other cities is the manner of drawing municipal boundaries.
 While many other municipalities have annexed many suburbs, St. Louis has not annexed as much suburban area as most American cities.
 According to a 2018 estimate, the St. Louis metro area included about 3 million residents and the city included about 300,000 residents.
 Therefore, the city contains about ten percent of the metro population, a low ratio indicating that the municipal boundaries include only a small part of the metro population.

 The gross domestic product of Greater St. Louis was $209.9 billion in 2022, up from $192.9 billion the previous year.
 Greater St. Louis had a GDP per capita of $68,574 in 2021, up 10% from the previous year.
-In 2007, manufacturing in the city conducted nearly $11 billion in business, followed by the health care and social service industry with $3.5 billion; professional or technical services with $3.1 billion; and the retail trade with $2.5 billion.
-The health care sector was the area's biggest employer with 34,000 workers, followed by administrative and support jobs, 24,000; manufacturing, 21,000, and food service, 20,000.
+As of November, 2024, the education and health services industries employed the greatest amount of people in the region, followed by the trade, transportation, and utilities industries and professional and business services.

-Cortex Innovation Community in Midtown neighborhood is the largest innovation hub in the midwest.
+Cortex Innovation Community in Midtown is the region's largest innovation hub.
 Cortex is home to offices of Square, Microsoft, Aon, Boeing, and Centene.
-Cortex has generated 3,800 tech jobs in 14 years.
-Once built out, projections are for it to make $2 billion in development and create 13,000 jobs for the region.[108]
+Cortex has generated 3,800 tech jobs in 14 years, and once built out, is projected to generate $2 billion in development and create 13,000 jobs for the region.[109]
+The nonprofit Arch Grants is attracting new startups to the region, while the nonprofit LaunchCode trains future tech workers.[110][111]

-According to the St. Louis Business Journal, the top employers in the St. Louis metropolitan area as of 1 April 2021[update], are:[113]
+According to the St. Louis Business Journal, the top employers in Greater St. Louis as of March 29th, 2023 are:[112]

 The same year as the 1904 World's Fair, the Strassberger Music Conservatory Building was constructed at 2300 Grand.
 Otto Wilhelmi was the architect.
 In 1911, the conservatory had over 1,100 students.[114]
 The building is presently in the National Register of Historic Places.[115]
 A well known graduate was Alfonso D'Artega.[116]